davidivory/ICS-Telemetry-Dataset/README.md

 - Build dashboards to visualize telemetry shifts
 - Create alerts based on known attack signatures

-#### 🧪 AI-Powered Diagnostics
-- Use RAG systems to retrieve relevant attack context
-- Test AI models on mixed telemetry for robustness

----

 **Tip:** Each protocol folder contains both `normal/` and `attack/` subfolders for easy comparison and ingestion.